MTB Holiday in Briançon — Planning a Mountain Bike Trip

 How long should an MTB holiday in Briançon be?

-A week (6–7 days) is the sweet spot — enough time to explore different sectors of the valley, do multiple bike park days, and recover properly.
-A long weekend (4 days) works if travel time is short, but you will leave feeling like there is more to ride.
-Two weeks is not too long if you are a dedicated rider.
+A week (6–7 days) is the sweet spot — enough time to explore different sectors, do multiple bike park days, and recover properly.
+A long weekend (4 days) works if travel time is short, but you will leave feeling there is more to ride.
+Two weeks is not too long for a dedicated rider.

 Is Briançon a good destination for a solo MTB trip?